 Take a long your phone loaded with some educational content if you like (I’m a fan of The Great Courses), or just use it as a time for reflection.
 Aside from learning a little, you will also be contributing to your physical well-being (which, in turn, supports your overall brain health and your memory.)

 Find Extra Time Today

 As the points above make clear, to find extra time really isn’t really all that hard.

 What’s harder is truly reclaiming it for focused learning once you have found it.
 As with most worthwhile thing in life, just making the decision and getting started is often the hardest step.
 So, make that decision and get started today.

 If you apply just a handful of the suggestions above, you could easily find as much as 30 minutes to an hour a day for focused learning.
 Over the long run, that can make all the difference.

 Some notes on the origins of this post:

 For me, solitude and focused learning go hand-in-hand, so it seemed like a great starting point.
-I have kept nearly all of Leo’s original 15 points, though have consolidated some of them into single points and added two of my own – Use car time efficiently and Take a walk.
-I have also re-written all of them except for the four with stars.
+I have kept many of Leo’s original 15 points, though have consolidated some of them into single points and added two of my own – Maximize learning in motion and Take a walk.
+I have also re-written all of them.
 In other words, I haven’t completely lifted Leo’s writing – I’ve mostly just used it as inspiration.